 How do I submit a public open space plan?

-If you apply for planning permission online using the Planning Portal, you will be given the opportunity to upload your public open space plan after you have completed the relevant application forms.
+If you apply for planning permission online using the Planning Portal, you can upload your plan.
+This is after you have completed the relevant application forms.

 Before uploading any files, please read our guidance notes for submitting electronic files with planning applications (PDF).